emerald-dao/emerald-academy-v2/src/lib/content/courses/setting-up-lilico-wallet-for-development/en/chapter1/lesson1.md

 # Chapter 1 Lesson 1 - Download & Setup Lilico Wallet

-Since the FCL-Swift SDK does not work with the Flow dev wallet, it's important to ensure you have a wallet capable of supporting multiple accounts and that those accounts have been funded on the Flow testnet.
+When testing your DApps on the Flow testnet, it's important to ensure you have a wallet capable of supporting multiple accounts and that those accounts have been funded.
 Unfunded testnet accounts will often run into storage capacity errors when attempting to interact with the blockchain.

 ## Download Lilico Wallet